The 2015 program is now closed. Please visit the 2015 Recipients to read more about this year’s recipients.

 - Organizations that participated in Genzyme’s Proposal Writing Workshop are prohibited from submitting a proposal for the same project.

-The submission period is July 15, 2015 through September 30, 2015.
-Applications must include the following in order to be considered eligible: a project proposal, completed Application Form, and a signed Terms and Conditions agreement.
+The 2015 PAL Awards Program is now closed.
+Applications eligible for the program were required to include: a project proposal, completed Application Form, and a signed Terms and Conditions agreement.
 The application process includes the following steps:

 Develop a three-page proposal and budget outlining your proposed project.
-The roles and responsibilities of each partnering organization must be clearly defined.
+The roles and responsibilities of the organization must be clearly defined.
 Remember, a PAL Award will not be considered for projects that have already occurred.

 Complete the online Application Form, agree to the program Terms and Conditions, and attach your three-page proposal and budget.